Skip to content

 Improve Your ROI Today

 Relying on customer health scores (or other models) to understand which customers are at risk of churning is extremely valuable for predicting future outcomes.
-Many companies have processes or methodologies in place to identify which accounts may be at risk, and why.
-A relatively straightforward metric to track is the percentage of your overall revenue (or customers) is considered at-risk, based on your definition.
-ROI comes into play by taking action to resolve customer pain points, which will ultimately help you retain other accounts that may be at risk for similar reasons.
+Many companies have processes or methodologies to identify which accounts may be at risk and why.
+A relatively straightforward metric to track is the percentage of your overall revenue (or customers) that is considered at-risk, based on your definition.
+ROI comes into play by resolving customer pain points, which will ultimately help you retain other accounts that may be at risk for similar reasons.
 For more, read this article on five precursors to customer churn.

 Customer churn is one of the most important determinants of the impact your customer experience program is having on your business.
-By tracking customer churn and, importantly, the reasons behind it, you can gauge how well your improvement efforts are increasing customer sentiment and retention.
-In order to effect positive change, it’s vital to understand the real reasons customers are leaving so you can take the appropriate steps to reduce or eliminate the frustrations other customers may be feeling as well.
+By tracking customer churn and, importantly, the reasons behind it, you can gauge how well your improvement efforts increase customer sentiment and retention.
+To effect positive change, it’s vital to understand why customers are leaving so you can take the appropriate steps to reduce or eliminate the frustrations other customers may be feeling.
 That’s why a Customer Defection Analysis program is so important.
-These in-depth phone interviews dig deep to uncover key trends and pain points among your lost accounts and that should inform your company’s priorities in the months ahead.
+These in-depth phone interviews dig deep to uncover key trends and pain points among your lost accounts, which should inform your company’s priorities in the months ahead.
 Read the tips on customer churn prevention strategies for additional examples.

 Quantify the number of customers upgrading or expanding their engagement with your company

 A sure-fire sign that customers are extremely satisfied with your offering(s) is if they upgrade or expand their engagement.
 If you’re not already tracking the number or percentage of customers that enhance their engagement with your company, you’re missing an important opportunity to highlight the ROI behind your CX program.
-Evidence that your “Land and Expand” strategy is working is clear evidence that trust has been established and your company has given customers the confidence to allocate more of their budget to your solutions.
-For more visibility into the ROI of your CX efforts, we also suggest you showcase these wins in your Slack or Microsoft team channels (or other internal systems).
+Evidence that your “Land and Expand” strategy is working shows that trust has been established and your company has given customers the confidence to allocate more of their budget to your solutions.
+For more visibility into your CX efforts' ROI, we suggest you showcase these wins in your Slack or Microsoft team channels (or other internal systems).
 The added benefit is the space it creates for employees to feel good about your company’s mission and their part in achieving those goals.

 Improve Your ROI Today